 The Woosmap Store Locator Widget is a one-stop-shop to create a Store Locator based on Google Maps API (or Baidu Maps).
 Our aim is to help you to integrate a powerful store locator on your website in the most simplest way possible.
 To match your preferences and website’s graphic style, all the properties of your Store Locator Widget can be customised client side thanks to the setConf() method.
 Here is a quick overview of some of the properties you’ll be able to set in your integration code (see Store Locator Widget Reference for more details).

 Supported Languages & Unit Systems

-The Store Locator Widget is currently available for the following languages : French, English, Spanish, German, Italian, Dutch, Catalan, Brazilian Portuguese, Russian, Chinese and Japanese.
+The Store Locator Widget is currently available for the following languages : French, English, Spanish, German, Italian, Dutch, Catalan, Brazilian Portuguese, Russian, Chinese, Japanese and Ukrainian.
 In addition to language, the Unit System for distance (meters /miles) and the period for opening hours (12h/24h) can be set.
 Because you may have a multi-national brand and assets across the world, you can also set the language on Store Locator Widget load.
 Though, an unique Store Locator can be displayed in all your websites/pages in adequate language thanks to a simple parameter in the integration code.
 See Store Locator Widget Reference for more details.

 To keep up with your brand identity, the Store Locator Widget accepts some configuration parameters.
 A primary color can be set.
 This color applies on labels and background for the Search and Results panel.
 To complete display customisation, the Store Locator Widget is also compatible with Google’s basemap custom configuration.
 Here are some examples you can adapt.

 A particular viewport can be specified for the map openning.
 You can ask to get a centered & zoomed view on map load that can render all your store locations.
 To assure maximum readability and navigation, the map offers two types of display for assets :